WukLab/wuklab_sysml/content/posts/scheduling_overhead.md

 The Loogle workload also incurs non-trivial pre- and post-processing time.
 However, comparing the two workloads, the Loogle workload incurs smaller overhead in absolute values for model input tensor building and detokenization.
 Due to the longer prompts and shorter decoding of Loogle, each forward batch contains fewer sequences.
 Consequently, the input-tensor-building overhead is smaller than the 1024:1024 workload.
 Meanwhile, fewer requests generate fewer output tokens per batch, resulting in smaller detokenization cost.

-**Figure 4: vLLM Scheduling Overhead as Per-Iteration Batch Size (in Number of Tokens) Increases**
+**Figure 6: vLLM Scheduling Overhead as Per-Iteration Batch Size (in Number of Tokens) Increases**
+![vLLLM num requests](/images/scheduling_overhead/vLLM_A6000_Requests.svg)

 We conducted an ablation study on the number of requests sent to the vLLM serving system.
-Figure 4 shows that as the total number of requests increases, the relative scheduling overhead also rises.
+Figure 6 shows that as the total number of requests increases, the relative scheduling overhead also rises.
 This collaborates earlier analysis of vLLM’s scheduling overhead

-![vLLLM num requests](/images/scheduling_overhead/vLLM_A6000_Requests.svg)

-**Figure 5: As the number of requests increases, the scheduling overhead for vLLM increases.**

 Below, we provide a breakdown of the line-by-line trace of running 1024 input 1024 output with LLama- 8b on our local A6000 GPU servers.